 Santee Alley in the Fashion District

 - 9th Street and Los Angeles Street - there are four major garment buildings at the intersection of 9th and Los Angeles Streets.
-Most stores are only open to retail vendors who buy in bulk, except during "Sample Sales," which are open to the public and usually held the last Friday of the month from 9AM to 3AM:
+Most stores are only open to retail vendors who buy in bulk, except during "Sample Sales."

 - California Market Center - (California Mart) A wholesale fashion industry showroom facility open to the trade only (registration required).
 California Mart contains more than 1,000 showrooms in three 13-story buildings (interconnected on every floor).